 If you complete, sign, date, and return your proxy card(s) or vote by telephone or by using the Internet, your proxy will be voted in accordance with your instructions.
-If you sign and date your proxy card(s) but do not indicate how you want to vote, your common shares will be voted for each of the proposals as the Board recommends.
+If you sign and date your proxy card(s) but do not indicate how you want to vote, your common shares will be voted as the Board recommends.